fatzombi/Nimmy/README.md

     }

-# executes only when filtering contents match
+# executes only when filtering contents match takes filter function and check type: any or all
 @bot.filter(adminOnly)
 @bot.filter(ping)
 def handle_this(msg):